8 Ways to Truly Help Homeless People

 Too often well-intended gifts are converted to drugs or alcohol.
 Instead of giving spare change, consider bringing carry-out from a restaurant and sharing it with them.
 Depending on the person’s expressed needs, you can also offer gloves, socks, tissues, a granola bar, bottled water and the like.

 Remember also that each of the Rescue Mission’s facilities serves hot meals to our hungry and homeless neighbors every day.
-Download “Meal Tickets” from BoiseRM.org/media to carry with you.
+Download “Meal Tickets” from BoiseRM.org/media/resources to carry with you.
 These tickets have all of the information someone would need to connect with the Mission’s shelters.

 3. Compassion and respect from someone like you can change the course of their life